-One can define the stochastic dominance recursively up to order $p$, but the first two orders are most commonly used.
-It is clear that the dominance gets weaker as the order increases, with the first order being the strongest given that one distribution yeilds higher value almost always.
+In Fig.\ref{fig:f1-mislabel}, we show the results using 4 different risk levels.
+Recall that probability distributions can be compared by using stochastic orders.
+The first order dominance compares the associated distribution functions A random variable with cumulative distributions function $F$ is \emph{stochastically larger} than a random variable with distribution function $G$ with respect to the first-order stochastic dominance if $F(\eta) \leq G(\eta)$ for all $\eta\in\Rb$.

-It is clear that with any selection of the risk level, the risk-averse method is significantly better than the original Crammer-Singer method since it almost gives a first-order stochastic dominance.
-Moreover, we can see that the choice of risk level matters a lot, as a smaller risk level clearly provides better results.
+The plots in Fig.\ref{fig:f1-mislabel} show that with any selection of the risk level, the risk-averse method results in significantly higher F1 score than the original Crammer-Singer method does because we observe almost first-order stochastic dominance between the respective distribution functions.
+Moreover, we see that the choice of risk level plays a substantial role, as a smaller risk level clearly provides better results.
 However, this risk level cannot be too close to 0, as we have also tested.
 A risk level of 0.01 would provide a result with no significant difference from the risk-neutral model.